-BaptistCare Chief Executive Officer Charles Moore said the approval marks the beginning of something genuinely exciting.
+Charles added that the approval marked the beginning of something genuinely exciting.

-There will be no immediate changes on site for existing aged care home residents or our employees, as we continue detailed planning and approvals for each phase and building of the master plan.
+There will be no immediate changes on site for residents of our existing aged care homes or our employees, as work continues to obtain the required planning approvals for each phase and building in the master plan.

 We are excited about what this milestone represents for our organisation and for the future of Macquarie Park.
-As planning progresses, we will continue to keep employees, residents and families engaged and informed.
+As planning progresses, we will continue to keep employees, residents, families and the community engaged and informed.

 Community news